caseywatts/caseywatts.github.io/coaching.md

   </div>
 </div>

-<h2>Weekly One-on-ones</h2>
+## Weekly One-on-ones

-<p>The bulk of coaching progress is made in weekly 60-minute one-on-one conversations.
+The bulk of coaching progress is made in weekly 60-minute one-on-one conversations.
 We talk through areas for professional growth, and strategize how the coachee can approach that growth.
 In these, we talk through current challenges and potential approaches to dealing with them.
-The process of talking through a problem with someone who really gets it is hard to overstate.</p>
+The process of talking through a problem with someone who really gets it is hard to overstate.

-<h2>Engagement Duration</h2>
+## Engagement Duration

-<p>Engagements are done for 3 months at a time, which is 12 coaching sessions per coachee.</p>
+Engagements are done for 3 months at a time, which is 12 coaching sessions per coachee.

-<h3>Get in touch</h3>
+### Get in touch

 {% include buttonlink.html href="https://calendly.com/heycaseywattsup/30min" text="meet with Casey" %}